Mäch Tower: Description

-Located in the park's Oktoberfest section, Mäch Tower's base was encircled by two concentric rings of pillars from which festive blue, orange, and red banners hang.
+Located in the park's Oktoberfest section, Mäch Tower's base was encircled by two concentric rings of pillars from which festive blue, orange and red banners hung.
 The tower's bright color palette and signature flags were also mirrored on nearby restaurants, shops, and booths.
 The ride carriage itself featured a large, blue casing that was adorned with depictions of doves, crests, and festive designs that further exemplified the German theme.
 The queue line was located in a Bavarian-lodge style wooden covering that wrapped around the tower's base.

 Mäch Tower was one of two drop towers in SeaWorld Parks & Entertainment with the other drop ride being Falcons Fury at Busch Gardens Tampa.
 Announced in September 2010, Mäch Tower soft-opened on August 18, 2011 (initially having been targeted for a "late spring 2011" opening.)
 The gondola held thirty riders divided into four colored zones (red, green, blue, and yellow).
 It ascended at a rate of 6 feet per second to the top, completing three revolutions along the way to give all riders a panoramic view of the park and the nearby James River.

 The ride was also unique in that it had on-ride audio, with speakers attached to the ride carriage that played classical, European-themed music during the ride's ascension.
 Once the gondola had reached the top of the tower, the classical music ended in three dramatic notes which trailed off in an echo.
 After a short pause, the carriage dropped at 50 miles per hour.

 Mäch Tower used a magnetic braking system to slow the carriage quickly and smoothly once it reaches the bottom of the tower.
 This system – typical for many drop tower rides – is fail-safe, because magnets do not need to be powered by electricity or other sources; they work intrinsically by the laws of magnetism.